 A clean denture as well as mouth with a healthy oral flora will prevent infections such as those associated with yeast.
 Be sure to use a 100% pure botanical toothpaste and mouthwash that will kill harmful bacteria and promote a healthy, balanced environment inside of your mouth.
 Click here to learn more.

 Proper Wear Of Your Dentures Irregular wear of your dentures such as not taking them out at night or not wearing them throughout the day can either lead to your mouth becoming irritated or not accustomed to the appliances.
-This can cause gum tissue to be irritated or even trigger bone loss.
+This can cause gum tissue to be irritated.

 Proper denture wear that supports a healthy mouth will include wearing the appliance all day and removing it each night for soaking and oral hygiene.
 Here are some more things to know about preventing gum disease.

-- If the dentures are causing pain in your mouth due to them being worn out or not fitting properly, you may need to have new dentures made.
-This can cost several hundred dollars.
+New denture - If the dentures are causing pain in your mouth due to them being worn out or not fitting properly, you may need to have new dentures made.

-- Appropriate wear times Dentures should never be worn overnight as this can cause oral tissues to become infected or cause excess bone wear due to stress from the denture.
+Appropriate wear times - Dentures should never be worn overnight as this can cause oral tissues to become infected.
 Not wearing the denture regularly throughout the day may also cause irritation due to your mouth not becoming accustomed to the denture properly.

 How can I get rid of denture pain?
 Most denture pain can be alleviated by keeping your dentures clean, thoroughly cleaning your mouth every day - including your gum tissue - as well as making sure your dentures fit properly.
 Extended wear is unhealthy for your gum tissue.
 Taking your dentures out at night to clean them and soak overnight allows your mouth a chance to rest.

 What causes my dentures to hurt?
 Most dentures hurt when you wear them for an extended amount of time without taking them out at night.
-Excess stress on the bone can cause the dentures to not fit properly.
 Failing to clean them every day and not keeping your tissues healthy can easily cause irritation and infection.

 There is buildup on my dentures.
 Does this make them hurt when I wear them?
 Plaque and tartar on your dentures can increase your risk for developing oral infections.
 This makes your oral tissues and skin red and irritated.
 You should take your dentures out every night to clean them and allow them to soak in a solution that loosens the debris, brushing them thoroughly before placing them back in your mouth in the morning.